zgibberish/rotwood-mods/docs/loading_mods.md

     + Add*PostInit (reason: not implemented)
     + Custom textures/animations (reason: not implemented and insufficient modding tools)
     + Networking (communicating with remote clients and sending data back and forth) (reason: not implemented and/or not enough info about how the networking system works)
-    + Mod configurations (reason: implemented but haven't tested, if you can please test this and tell me if there's any issues)

 # How to load mods